-Architectural sociology is the study of how designed physical environment influences and is also influenced by society and human behavior.
+Architectural sociology is sociological research on architecture and architectural profession, architectural education, and its impact on society.
+Architecture expresses the structure and principles of a given society giving due importance to architectural sociology.
+Architectural sociology is the study of how designed physical environment influences, and is also influenced by society and human behavior.
+Sociology of architecture studies the role and occupation of architects in modern societies.
 In architectural sociology, sociological theories that focus on cultural patterns, social relationships, and social psychology are especially used to explain and interpret architectural design.

+What is the relationship between the individual and his or her designed environment or social setting?
+What is the relationship between an organization and the building wherein it resides?
 Architectural sociology approaches these questions in examining how architectural forms both influence and react to sociocultural phenomena.
 A large proportion of our human experience and social interaction occurs in the buildings in which we live and work.
 Therefore, architectural sociologists use sociological perspective to enhance building design. - Jean Beaman.

-Regional Planning and Regional Science, Landscape Planning and Nature Conservation, Open Space Development and Planning related Sociology, Open Space Planning and Garden Architecture. laum.uni-hannover.de
+Regional Planning and Regional Science, Landscape Planning and Nature Conservation, Open Space Development and Planning related Sociology, Open Space Planning and Garden Architecture. laum.uni-hannover.de.